-- Vehicular or pedestrian roads and rights of way. - Constructed trafficable roads, where part of those roads may be no longer reasonably required for public use. - Drainage reserves and other similar land but does not include Recreation Reserves.
+- Vehicular or pedestrian roads and rights of way, easements of way, streets or footpaths. - Constructed trafficable roads, where part of those roads may be no longer reasonably required for public use. - Roads or reserves that have a demonstrated historical occupation. - Drainage or sewerage reserves and other similar land. - · Revenge strips.